cloudacademy/terraform-aws/README.md

 ![Cloud Native Application](./doc/voteapp.png)

 The VPC will span 2 AZs, and have both public and private subnets.
 An internet gateway and NAT gateway will be deployed into it.
 Public and private route tables will be established.
 An application load balancer (ALB) will be installed which will load balance traffic across an auto scaling group (ASG) of Nginx web servers installed with the cloud native application frontend and API.
 A database instance running MongoDB will be installed in the private zone.
+Security groups will be created and deployed to secure all network traffic between the various components.

 https://github.com/cloudacademy/terraform-aws/tree/main/exercises/exercise4

 ![AWS Architecture](./doc/AWS-VPC-FullApp.png)

-The auto scaling web application layer bootstraps itself with both the [Frontend](https://github.com/cloudacademy/voteapp-frontend-react-2020) and [API](https://github.com/cloudacademy/voteapp-api-go) components by pulling down the latest respective releases from the following repos:
+The auto scaling web application layer bootstraps itself with both the [Frontend](https://github.com/cloudacademy/voteapp-frontend-react-2020) and [API](https://github.com/cloudacademy/voteapp-api-go) components by pulling down their latest respective releases from the following repos:

 * Frontend: https://github.com/cloudacademy/voteapp-frontend-react-2020/releases/latest